-I know, you’re probably like ‘DUH!' but I don't think this was something that I’d ever really come across.
-On arrival, I suddenly saw all these signs that were not in English and was suddenly like ‘Oh riiiiight'.
-It makes sense obviously but wasn't anything I'd ever come across before.
-You don’t need to try and learn the language though - everyone speaks English and pretty much everything is in English.
+They speak Gaelic.
+I know, you’re probably like ‘DUH!’ it wasn’t something that I’d ever really come across.
+On arrival, I saw all these signs in Gaelic and was suddenly like ‘Oh riiiiight’.
+You don’t need to try and learn the language, though.
+Everyone speaks English, and pretty much everything is written in English.
 It’s just that their original language has been preserved as well.

-Once you start thinking about how many famous Irish musicians and bands there have been (The Pogues, The Cranberries, Sinead O’Connor, My Bloody Valentine, Thin Lizzy, Ash, Two Door Cinema Club – oh yeah and U2, The Corrs, Hozier, Snow Patrol and Boyzone) then you start to realise how much music comes from out of the island.
-There are so many pubs where you can go and watch locals sitting around playing traditional music for hours on end, and you should definitely do this at least one evening on your trip.
-I recommend the proper old boozer The Cobblestone, where the drinks are cheap and the locals are friendly.
+Music is everywhere.
+Once you start thinking about how many famous Irish musicians and bands there have been, you realise how much music comes from this tiny island.
+Think about it.
+There’s The Pogues, The Cranberries, Sinead O’Connor, My Bloody Valentine, Thin Lizzy, Ash, Two Door Cinema Club – oh yeah and U2, The Corrs, Hozier, Snow Patrol and Boyzone.
+Dublin has so many pubs where you can go and watch locals sitting around playing traditional music for hours on end, and you should do this at least one evening on your trip.
+I recommend the proper old boozer, The Cobblestone, where the drinks are cheap, and the locals are friendly.

+It’s not that big.
 Ok, so I was surprised by how small Dublin is.
-You can walk from one end of the city to the other in under an hour.
+You can walk from one end of its centre to the other in under an hour.
 The city has only about 553k people, while Greater Dublin is just shy of 2M.
 The whole of Ireland is only 4.7M, which is less than the population of Sydney (5.1M) – a fact that blows my mind.
 I think it’s because so many Irish people so many people have left the country for numerous centuries that our sense of people who are Irish are spread far across the globe (apparently, 80 million people worldwide claim to be of Irish descent).
-So I was definitely expecting Dublin to be a much bigger city but in fact, I think its size made it very charming.
+So I was expecting Dublin to be a much bigger city, but in fact, I think its size made it very charming.
 It felt very charming and cosmopolitan, packing a lot of punch into its small size.